GardenVarietyAI/rose/docs/fine-tuning-gotchas.md

 1. Check your learning rate (try reducing by 10x)
 2. Ensure your data is properly formatted
 3. Verify the model is actually learning your examples (not just the template)

+## Working with Large Datasets

+Fine-tuning jobs now stream training data line by line.
+Place your JSONL files on local storage and ROSE will build an Arrow dataset in the background without loading the entire file into memory.
+This keeps RAM usage low, but requires enough disk space for the temporary cache.